International Champagne Horse Registry

 The Red/Black, the 3 Agoutis, and the Champagne genes.

-NOTE: on this web site, an underlined blank spot like this: ___
+NOTE: on this web site, as in most genetic notation, an underlined blank spot like this: ___

 indicates that it doesn't matter which of the other genes of that pair is present.